jeffnyman/ludic-historian/articles/pc.md

 project-solo-learning-as-game.jpg

+Here the study of volume and weight were situated in the context of "Willy Wizbang."
+Of note is that students are told they will be asked to write a similar such "adventure program."

 Further, in issue 22 of the newsletter, from June 1972, we read the following:

 > Distinctions can be made between games and simulations, although the programs students write in these areas often combine both concepts.
 The real fun begins when students modify, or better yet create the programs behind simulations and games.
 For this reason, we believe that listings of such programs should always be furnished to students.

+The idea of modifications, or variants, of existing programs as well as the idea of providing such listings as a way to not only see the original implementation but allow the creation of the variant was crucial for what would later be an emerging trend in magazines like _Creative Computing_.

 ## Hiding and Seeking